 The first function, usually the starting point of most DG processes, tackles the governance mechanisms required for strategy and policy processes and the development and completion of national strategy and policy documents.
 This function is usually carried out by a high-level steering committee chaired by a senior policymaker who, in turn, reports to the highest levels of government – the Cabinet of Minister or the office of the Prime Minister or President.
 The steering committee is usually supported by a small secretariat that facilitates operation and administration.
 In most cases, the DG strategy document depicts the institutional and governance arrangements for the future development of DG.
 DG policy units sitting close to the highest government levels have been the approach taken by leading DG countries around the world.
 Such an approach also ensures a supra-Ministerial instance is overseeing the coordination of DG deployment in all public entities.

 The IT governance and coordination function resemble the first one to a point.
 However, the former is centered on technology policy and implementation within the public sector.
-This function ensures that public entities share data, networks and infrastructure, develops IT governance ISO standards and standard operating procedures, put in place and manages a government interoperability framework, and paves the way for the deployment of one-stop-shop public services across the board.
-Institutionally, this function is usually undertaken by a unit within the government with adequate IT expertise and knowledge.
+This function ensures that public entities share data, networks and infrastructure, develop IT governance ISO standards and standard operating procedures, put in place and manage a government interoperability framework.
+It paves the way for the deployment of one-stop-shop public services across the board.
+Institutionally, such a function is usually undertaken by a government unit with adequate IT expertise and knowledge.
 In many countries, this function is under the oversight of ICT Ministries or managed by an independent public entity overseeing its overall ICT space.